michaelsoftmd/pebkac-chrome/README.md

 This also means that pebkac is only as capable as the LLM that runs it, and the prompts you give it!
 It is fundamentally of no-mind.
 It has no real understanding of what it is asked to do.
 All it has is Google Chrome dev tools, a couple libraries, and an API.

 Frankly, no LLM has been made that **is supposed to** fully operate Google Chrome.
+(No longer correct, but pebkac is, and always will be, free and open-source)

 The browser runs with noVNC and loads about:blank on startup.
 You are warned. pebkac is not C-3P0. pebkac is a garden path. pebkac will click the wrong buttons.
 It will go off on tangents.
 It works independently through ten (adjustable) steps using its own logic and processes, providing entirely self-directed browsing.
 While pebkac is active you can check the highly detailed log output below the browser window to see what your LLM is up to.